p4rkerw/dpcr_design/hsapiens_SRY.md

 hg19|chrY:2655430-2655552:+
 CGAGACCACACGATGAATGCGTTCATGGGTCGCTTCACTCTATCCTGGACGTTGCCTTTACTGTTTTCTCCCGTTTCACACTGATACTTAGAGTTACAGCTTTCAGTGCAAAGGAAGGAAGAG
 ```
+You can confirm that this sequence maps to SRY with BLAT.
+If you want to flank with up- or downstream context you can use the Get DNA in Window tool from ucsc [link](https://genome-euro.ucsc.edu/cgi-bin/hgc?hgsid=226600623_EcMYrC757dFyLJ6OyJROM4LHm80w&o=72121019&g=getDna&i=mixed&c=chr17&l=72121019&r=72126420&db=hg38&hgsid=226600623_EcMYrC757dFyLJ6OyJROM4LHm80w)

 If we use the biorad SRY sequence for primer express we get the following primers and probes:

 - F - CGAGACCACACGATGAATGC